 |New Hampshire||Choices for Independence (CFI) Waiver

 The CFI Waiver, previously called the Home and Community Based Care Program for the Elderly and Chronically Ill (HCBC-ECI), offers residential care facility services, which includes supportive services (personal care assistance and supervision) in assisted living residences.
-Intended for New Hampshire residents who require a nursing home level of care, it is thought (though couldn’t be confirmed) that persons with dementia are able to access this benefit if eligibility requirements are met.
+Intended for New Hampshire residents who require a nursing home level of care, dementia care and services can also be provided in this setting.

 In the state of New Jersey, the Medicaid program is known as NJ FamilyCare, and assisted living services are made available through the Managed Long Term Services and Supports (MLTSS) program.
-The MLTSS program is for persons of all ages who meet the functional need, and when considering this part of the eligibility process, cognitive deficits, which are commonly seen in persons with dementia, are a consideration.
+MLTSS is for persons of all ages who meet the eligibility criteria.
+When determining functional need, cognitive deficits, which are commonly seen in persons with dementia, are considered.
+More info.

 |New Mexico||Centennial Care Community Benefit

 In New Mexico, Medicaid is called Centennial Care, and long-term home and community based services and supports are made available through what is called Community Benefit (CB).
-Assisted living services are available via CB, and program participants must require a nursing facility level of care (NF LOC).
+While program participants must require a nursing facility level of care (NFLOC), assisted living services are available via CB.
 Dementias are stated as conditions that might be cause for a determination of NFLOC and include Alzheimer’s disease, Lewy Body, and Multi-Infarct.

-The Assisted Living Program (ALP) is open to adults 21+ years old who have a medical need for nursing home, but can live in an assisted living residence with the appropriate supports.
+The Assisted Living Program (ALP) is open to adults 21+ years old who have a medical need for nursing home care, but can live in an assisted living residence with the appropriate supports.
 This program is unique in that it is open to both Medicaid and non-Medicaid eligible persons.
-Furthermore, this program can provide room and board, home health aides, personal care, housekeeping assistance, and personal emergency response systems.
-While this program is suitable for persons in the earlier stages of dementia, it wouldn’t be suitable for persons with advanced stages of dementia, as participants must be somewhat mobile and not present a danger to other assisted living residents.
+The ALP can provide home health aides, personal care assistance, housekeeping services, and personal emergency response systems.
+While Medicaid will not pay for room and board, it is possible for SSI to supplement one’s income to cover the cost.
+ALP is suitable for persons in the earlier stages of dementia, but wouldn’t be suitable for persons with advanced stages of dementia, as participants must be somewhat mobile and not present a danger to other assisted living residents.
+More info.

-The Assisted Living Waiver Program provides supportive services for persons 21+ years of age who require a nursing home level of care in assisted living facilities, commonly referred to as residential care facilities in the state of Ohio.
+The Assisted Living Waiver Program provides supportive services in assisted living facilities for persons 21+ years of age who require a nursing home level of care.
+In Ohio, assisted living facilities are commonly called residential care facilities.
 Persons with Alzheimer’s disease and related dementias that meet the eligibility criteria can receive personal care assistance, housekeeping, non-medical transportation, health assessments and limited nursing care, and 24-hour on-site response in assisted living via this waiver.
-In addition, some facilities have memory care units.
+Some facilities have memory care units.
+More info.

 The ADvantage Waiver offers a variety of home and community based services to prevent the premature institutionalization of the disabled and frail elderly.
 One such benefit is assisted living services, which offers personal care assistance, intermittent nursing services, medication assistance, and housekeeping in assisted living facilities.
 While persons with Alzheimer’s disease and related dementias are eligible to receive assisted living services, specific memory care services are not provided.